-- Never confuse the Subject: field with the body of the email.
-You do not want to use the Subject: field to ask a question or make a point and leave the body of the email empty.
-Not only is doing this the epitome of lazy, it is spammy (spammers send blank emails with only graphics and code all the time) and you risk your email being blocked by spam filters.
+Do not want to use the Subject: field to ask a question or make a point and leave the body of the email empty.
+This is the epitome of lazy and it is spammy.
+You also risk your email being blocked by spam filters.

 - Always include an appropriate, short and accurate Subject:.

-All lower case or all caps gives the impression of being spam (not to mention lack of education or business technology skills).
+All lower case or all caps gives the impression of being spam (not to mention lack of education or technology skills).

 - Refrain from using common terms abused by spammers in your subject and/or first paragraph of your email.
 You know what they are – you see them every day.
+You also want to avoid using words such as hello, hi and help as these may trigger spam filters.
 Many spam filters track these terms and may inadvertently send your email right to Trash.